UMLIST/NI-Documentation-Examples/README.md

 Aim to install anything versioned for LabVIEW 2021, but a complete list of the installed software and drivers is found here:

-Here is a list of software current installed on the PXI controller: [a relative link](config/max_report.html)
+Here is a list of software current installed on the PXI controller: [PXI SW Configuration (HTML)](config/max_report.html)

 ### Accessories